 Types Of Detox Programs

-There is a wide variety of detox programs.
+There are a wide variety of detoxification programs.
 The common ones include (2):

 1. Dietary Detox:

 Dietary detox involves eating certain foods and juice for a particular set period.

 Detox based on supplements requires taking laxativesiXA type of drug that helps relieve constipation by improving bowel movements. to stimulate bowel movements and diureticsiXA type of drug that increases the production and flow of urine. to encourage urination.

 Treatments like spa skin wraps and colon irrigation address a specific organ for removing toxins from the body.